5outh/abstract-nonsense/posts/2016-06-01-categories.md

   \circ id_x$ for all morphisms $s$ in $C_0$.

 Intuitively, $id$ maps each object back to itself.
-However, when the structure of a category's morphisms doesn't look like a _pure function_, this definition is not sufficient.
+However, when the structure of a category's morphisms doesn't look like a pure function, this definition is not exact.
 Neither the structure of objects, nor the structure of morphisms, is static across all categories.
 Hence we cannot say exactly what $id$ or
-$\circ$ _does_; we can only say how they should behave when they appear together in a mathematical expression.
+$\circ$ _does_; we can only say how they should behave when they appear in a mathematical expression using a certain category.

 <small>
 \* Slightly handwavy, but formal enough to get the point across for our purposes!
   For two _full_ definitions, see [nlab's page on categories](https://ncatlab.org/nlab/show/category#definitions).
 </small>

 Here's an example:

 **Set** is the category consisting of Sets as objects and functions between those sets as morphisms.
 Two objects in this category are the set of Natural numbers $\mathbb{N}$ and the set of Boolean values $Bool = \{True, False\}$.
-The function `odd : N -> Bool` which takes each natural number to its truth value of whether it is odd or not a morphism in this Category.
+The function $odd : \mathbb{N} \rightarrow Bool$ which takes each natural number to its truth value of whether it is odd or not a morphism in this category.

 Some other examples of categories are: